SABA-SALEH/Yemeni-Crown/README.md

 The Yemeni Crown website is a platform that showcases the restaurant, its menu, and facilitates reservations.
 This website aims to provide a delightful online experience for users interested in exploring and engaging with Yemeni Crown.

-**Technologies Used:**
-- HTML
-- CSS (Bootstrap)
-- JavaScript

 ## UX and UI

 ### User Experience Design

-In the development of Yemeni Crown, we focused on the following aspects of the 5 planes of UX design:
+In the development of Yemeni Crown, I focused on the following aspects of the 5 planes of UX design:

 - **Project and Customer Goals:**
   - Business Goal: